5 Tech Trends Already Driving Mobile Innovation

 1. Self-Service Apps

 Thus far, the majority of mobile enterprise apps focused on the access and display of data from business systems.
 If you consider the number of possible scenarios involving accessing company data via a mobile app, that number is far greater than the apps that the company’s development teams could produce.
 Platforms and tools, however, are available that allow users to create their own data-driven self-service mobile apps.
 The best platforms combine seamless front-end authoring with secure, sophisticated back ends.
+This is a key part of modern app development.

 2. Predictive Analytics